What is XChange?

 Networking & coffee

-9am - Welcome & Introduction
+9am - Welcome & Introduction: Current and Future Strategies in openBIM

 Eric Bugeja

-Q&A with the Hon.
+Digitising Government - challenges and solutions: Q&A with the Hon.
 Victor Dominello

 Victor Dominello